• Visit museums dedicated to individual artists such as Matisse, Chagall, Picasso, Léger and Renoir

 • Experience the work of leading 20th century artists in the peaceful hillside setting of the Fondation Maeght

-Flight from London to Nice on British Airways.
+Depart London Heathrow 1200 on British Airways arriving Nice 1505.
 Transfer to Hotel Nice Riviera for seven nights.

 Morning lecture: The French Riviera – Art, Love & Life followed by walking tour of Nice.
 Afternoon: Musée des Beaux-Arts (Old Masters) and Musée d’Art Moderne et d’Art Contemporain.